-(D) The director of administrative services, or for projects within a state agency for which local administration has been approved, the chief officer of that state agency authorized to enter into a contract pursuant to Chapters 123., 125., and 153. of the Revised Code, may determine that a contractor bidding on contracts authorized pursuant to Chapters 123., 125., and 153. of the Revised Code has made a good faith effort to include the appropriate level of EDGE certified business enterprise participation in the contract bid, as required by this chapter.
+(D) The director of administrative services, or for projects within a state agency for which local administration has been approved, the chief officer of that state agency authorized to enter into a contract pursuant to Chapters 123., 125., and 153. of the Revised Code, may determine that a contractor bidding on contracts authorized pursuant to Chapters 123., 125., and 153. of the Revised Code has made a good faith effort to include the appropriate level of EDGE business enterprise participation in the contract bid, as required by this chapter.
 For purposes of such determination, the director or the chief officer of a state agency shall consider whether the contractor has documented the following:

 (1) The bidder or contractor utilized reasonable and available means to solicit all certified EDGE business enterprises that have the capability to perform the work of the contract.
 To demonstrate reasonable solicitation, the contractor shall provide evidence of such solicitations, including, but not limited to: fax confirmations, website notifications, bid notices, email contact lists, and invitations to bid notices.

 (2) The bidder or contractor selected portions of the contracted work to increase the likelihood of participation by EDGE business enterprises.
 To demonstrate selected portions of the contracted work were selected to increase the likelihood of EDGE participation, the contractor shall provide documentation outlining the rationale used to determine the selected portions bid to EDGE business enterprises, and why other portions were not selected for bidding to EDGE business enterprises.